cockroachdb/docs/int.md

 ## Aliases

 In CockroachDB, the following are aliases for `INT`:

 - `SMALLINT`
 - `INTEGER`
 - `INT8`
 - `INT64`
 - `BIGINT`

-## Formats
+## Syntax

-An `INT` column accepts numeric literals and hexadecimal-encoded numeric literals.

-### Numeric Literal

-When inserting a numeric literal into an `INT` column, format the value as `12345`.

-### Hexadecimal-Encoded Numeric Literal

-When inserting a hexadecimal-encoded numeric literal into a `INT` column, format the value as hexadecimal digits preceded by `0x`.
-For example, `0xcafe1111` corresponds to the numeric literal `3405648145`.
+A constant value of type `INT` can be entered as a [numeric literal](sql-constants.html#numeric-literals).
+For example: `42`, `-1234` or `0xCAFE`.

 ## Size

 An `INT` column supports values up to 8 bytes in width, but the total storage size is likely to be larger due to CockroachDB metadata.

 CockroachDB does not offer multiple integer types for different widths; instead, our compression ensures that smaller integers use less disk space than larger integers.

 ## Examples